Skip to main content

 Other facilities

-Brunel holds an extensive collection of AV, laboratory and computing hardware resources, psychometric test library, specialist equipment and laboratories for participant photography/video, and infant research.
+Brunel holds an extensive collection of AV, virtual reality, laboratory and computing hardware resources, psychometric test library, specialist equipment for participant photography/video.